 - swelling of the nasal passages

 Animal research indicates that N. sativa warrants further investigation for the treatment of Alzheimer’s disease.
-A study published in the Journal of Ethnopharmacology found that N. sativa enhances memory, attention, and cognition.
+Animal studies are showing promise for use of N. sativa for prevention of cognitive decline.

 All parts of B. bulbocastanum have uses.
 The edible roots taste like coconut or chestnuts, while the leaves can be used as herbs.
-But the seeds of B. bulbocastanum are most prized.
+The seeds of B. bulbocastanum are most prized.

 Although there hasn’t been extensive research on the therapeutic uses of B. bulbocastanum, several studies indicate that the herb may be effective in several treatment areas.